• Study at Hertford

 • Visit us

-Home / News, events and more / News / Professor Michael Wooldridge delivers Faraday Prize Lecture at Royal Society
+Home / About Hertford / News / Professor Michael Wooldridge delivers Faraday Prize Lecture at Royal Society

 Professor Michael Wooldridge delivers Faraday Prize Lecture at Royal Society